prescient-design/jamun/README.md

 ## Inference

+### Loading Trained Models
-We provide trained weights for inference at ...
+We provide trained models for the uncapped and capped peptides datasets at .....
+These can be used by...

 If you want to test out your own trained model, either specify the `wandb_train_run_path` (in the form `entity/project/run_id`, which can be obtained from the Overview tab in the Weights and Biases UI for your training run), or the `checkpoint_dir` of the trained model.